ZeyuLIU-UST/FPQC-SAC-main/README.md

 ```

 The suite runs each group sequentially.
 Within a group, the algorithm order is
-fixed as FPQC-SAC, PPO, DDPG, SAC, TD3, A2C, and TQC.
-Use `ONLY_GROUP` or
+FPQC-SAC, PPO, DDPG, SAC, TD3, A2C, and TQC.
+To resume one group or algorithm:
-`ONLY_ALGO` only for restarting an interrupted run:

 ```bash
 ONLY_GROUP=defensive_blue_chip ONLY_ALGO=sac PHASE=train bash scripts/run_reproducibility_suite_cuda.sh